grpc/proposal/A16-binary-logging.md

   // Note the leading "/" character.
   string method_name = 2;

-  // A backend machine may be used to run multiple services
+  // A backend machine may be used to run multiple virtual
-  // each with a different identity.
+  // servers with different identities.
-  // The authority is the name of such a service.
+  // The authority is the name of such a server identitiy.
   // It is typically a portion of the URI in the form of
   // <host> or <host>:<port> .
   string authority = 3;